Faculty: Writing for Television

 TIMOTHY STACK

-2022 marked Tim’s 42nd year in the entertainment industry.
+2024 has marked Tim’s 44nd year in the entertainment industry.
 He started out as an actor and joined the Groundlings in 1980 working with such notables as Paul “Pee Wee Herman” Reubens and the late Phil Hartman.
 He found some success, and got some regular roles (“Reggie” in ‘83, “Our Time” in ‘85, and “Parker Lewis Can’t Lose” in ‘89) on television.
 But slowly over the years, he transitioned to writing and got his first staff job in ’93 on a show called “On Our Own”.
 Then he was able to combine the two talents; acting and writing, in ’94 by co-creating and starring in the talk-show spoof, “Nightstand With Dick Dietrick”.
 In 2000 he did the same by partnering with FX and Howard Stern for the “Baywatch” spoof, “Son of the Beach”.
-Since then he has been a Writer-Producer on “My Name Is Earl”, “Raising Hope”, “The Millers”, “Kirby Buckets”, and currently is a Writer-Producer on the Amazon/Freevee show, “Sprung”.
+Since then he has been a Writer-Producer on “My Name Is Earl”, “Raising Hope”, “The Millers”, “Kirby Buckets”, the Amazon show, “Sprung” and is currently writing an animation pilot based on the comic strip character, Heathcliff, for an Irish Animation Studio.

 HUGH STERBAKOV